philepon/xrobotmacro/README.md

 # xrobotmacro
 A X11 Mouse/Keyboard recorder/playback tool.
-This basically does the same thing as TinyTask or GhostMouse on Windows.
-AFAIK, this is the only automatic mouse/keyboard recorder program that works on Linux (automatic meaning that you don't have to specify delays, coordinates, or keys manually).
+This basically does the same thing as TinyTask or GhostMouse on Windows. ~~AFAIK, this is the only automatic mouse/keyboard recorder program that works on Linux (automatic meaning that you don't have to specify delays, coordinates, or keys manually).~~ Xnee seems to have similar functionality.
+This program is an altertative to xnee.

 This program does not work on Wayland.
 XWayland should work fine.